 You wouldn’t want to use your Arrival miles for cash back or regular statement credits because non-travel redemptions get half the value.
 That’s right, 40,000 Arrival miles is only good for $200 cash back.

-Remember, the Arrival Plus can be worth the annual fee if you use it regularly.
+Remember, the Barclaycard Arrival Plus® World Elite Mastercard® can be worth the annual fee (that’s waived the first year) if you use it regularly.
 And don’t forget about the possibility of downgrading it to the no annual fee version.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.